wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 2.0.4 =
+* Fixed bug affecting php 5.3 and lower that was causing get_meta() to return a truncated value when the value was a scalar.

 = 2.0.3 =
 * Fixed save_post action that was incorrectly failing nonce validation for post types other than post and page